dariosg/al-folio/_pages/teaching.md

 ---

-*The content of this page is in Spanish because my classes are taught in this language.
-Said that, if you are an international student, don't hesitate to contact me.*
+*The content of this page is in Spanish because my classes are taught in this language, but if you are an international student please contact me.*

 ## horario de tutorías